wallacegarbim/sporty-f1/README.md

   "driver_id": 18
 }'

-It's possible to check the outcome result usiong a Mongo client and checking the users collection for the balance, and the bets collection for the bets results.
+It's possible to check the outcome result using a Mongo client and checking the users collection for the balance, and the bets collection for the bets results.

 Useful Commands